 Campus Police and Security is located on the upper concourse of Tex Turner Arena.
 All students, faculty, staff, and visitors are encouraged to report criminal activity and any other safety concerns.
-There is also an Anonymous Tip Line available by texting number 50911 then type LMUtip followed by your information (tip line info added).
+There is also an Anonymous Tip Line available by texting number 50911 then type LMUtip followed by your information.
 Upon request, reports can be submitted through a voluntary confidential reporting process.